Matt Wallner Preview, Player Props: Twins vs. Rays

 Matt Wallner At The Plate

-- Wallner is batting .218 with six doubles, a triple, 11 home runs and 20 walks.
+- Wallner is hitting .218 with six doubles, a triple, 11 home runs and 20 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.